 Please beware of the active bee hives, badger sett and deep water at the base of this paddock.

 Church View, 1 Main Street

-This garden is no exception.
-The owner has started from scratch and already accomplished much, having established mock orange, jasmine, honeysuckle and witch hazel.
+Church View garden is no exception.
+The owner started from scratch and already accomplished much, having established Mock Orange, Jasmine, Honeysuckle and mature Beech hedge.

-Raised beds are coming along nicely, and there’s also Clematis and (in the small frontage) an existing Magnolia tree to be found.
-Tomatoes and lettuce are grown outside in the raised beds.
+Raised beds are coming along nicely and there’s also Clematis and (in the small frontage) an existing Magnolia tree to be found.
+Potatoes, runner beans, onion sets, radish and tomatoes are grown outside in the raised beds.